Epiphragma arizonense

 Similar Taxa

 - Epiphragma celatorBoth occur in southern Arizona and Mexico; E. celator was described from Michoacan, Mexico and its range extends north to southern Arizona, overlapping with E. arizonense.
-Distinguishing these species requires examination of male and characters.
+Distinguishing these species requires examination of male genitalia and wing characters.